The River Valley Ride | Horse Riding Holidays New Zealand | Globetrotting

 • Inclusions:

-Twin share accommodation, riding, meals (from dinner on day 1 through to lunch on day 8), and transfers to and from Taupo on days 1 and 8.
+The price includes twin share accommodation, riding, meals (from dinner on day 1 through to lunch on day 5 or day 8, depending on which itinerary you’re booked on), and transfers to and from Taupo on the first and last days of the ride.

 • Exclusions: